-A solicitation for OSW transmission solutions was issued by PJM on behalf of the Board in April 2021, with proposals expected in August 2021.
+A solicitation for OSW transmission solutions was issued by PJM on behalf of the Board in April 2021, with proposals expected_received_in August_September_2021.
+Evaluation of the proposals is ongoing.

 In FY21, the Board and the South Jersey Port Corporation ("SJPC") entered into a MOU to support the development of critical, first-of-their-kind manufacturing facilities to support New Jersey's growing offshore wind industry ("SJPC MOU").
 The SJPC MOU will enable the transfer of \$1.8 million in Societal Benefits Charge ("SBC") funding to the SJPC, which will directly aid in the development of the Paulsboro Marine Terminal.